kids encyclopedia robot

 On November 30, 2022, Braun filed papers with the Secretary of State of Indiana to run in the 2024 Indiana gubernatorial election, following speculation since September that he would run for the office.

 Braun, who was endorsed by Donald Trump, won the Republican primary on May 7, 2024.
 On May 8, he announced his choice for lieutenant governor, State Representative Julie McGuire.
-Delegates will select the nominee for lieutenant governor at the Republican state convention in June 2024.
+In June, delegates nominated Micah Beckwith for lieutenant governor at the Republican state convention.

 Political positions